 Biology is the science of living things and is also used to explain how humans interact with and influence the natural environment.
 Furthering our knowledge in biology has led to new technological advances and a deeper understanding of the world around us.

 This course will develop your appreciation of the diversity of living organisms and your understanding of biological principles.
 You will benefit from plenty of hands-on experience in the labs as well as fieldwork opportunities.
 Practical training in our state of the art Bodmer Laboratories will equip you with many of the subject-specific, personal and practical skills that you will need for your future career.

 We encourage all of our students to take up an additional industrial placement year, which we will help to arrange, between years 2 and 3 of the full-time course, making a four-year course overall.
 Recent biology placement students have been based at APEM Ltd, Manchester Royal Infirmary and the lung physiology units at Aintree and Wythenshawe Hospitals.
 Some students have gone to do overseas placements in environmental areas.
 In our experience, final degree results and employability are enhanced for students who undertake a placement year.

 *This programme has been accredited by the Royal Society of Biology following an independent and rigorous assessment.
 Accredited degree programmes contain a solid academic foundation in biological knowledge and key skills, and prepare graduates to address the needs of employers.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.

-It is a flexible course designed to offer you plenty of choice so that you can either study a broad range of topics or specialise in areas of biochemistry in which you are particularly interested.
+This course is designed to offer you plenty of choice so that you can study a broad range of topics or specialise in the areas of biology which you are particularly interested in.

 In year 1 you will study a range of topics in six modules covering both theory and practice across the biological sciences.